GuillaumeMCK/RequestiPy/README.md

 </div>

 ### A simple scriptable HTTP request tool.
+> [!CAUTION]

-> Note: This project is quite buggy and only designed for my personal use.
+> This project is quite buggy and only designed for my personal use.

 #### Requirements: